Stedoss/ossapi/docs/grants.rst

     print(api.friends())

 .. note::
-    Scopes are only relevant for the authorization code grant, because the scope for client credentials is always ``Scope.PUBLIC``.
-Client credentials will not be able to access any endpoint which requires a scope other than ``Scope.PUBLIC``.
+    Scopes are only relevant for the authorization code grant, because the scope for client credentials is always :data:`Scope.PUBLIC <ossapi.ossapiv2.Scope.PUBLIC>`.
+Client credentials will not be able to access any endpoint which requires a scope other than :data:`Scope.PUBLIC <ossapi.ossapiv2.Scope.PUBLIC>`.

 You can see which endpoints require what scopes on the `osu! api docs <https://osu.ppy.sh/docs/index.html>`__.